|

 also demonstrate their competence in identifying the appropriate formulas

 to use for each situation and using those formulas correctly.
+Communication: The students will

 use verbal and written communication to discuss central statistical